Menu

 Registration

 Mindfulness-Based Cognitive Therapy (MBCT) is an adaptation of Mindfulness-Based Stress Reduction (MBSR) that integrates Cognitive Behavioral Therapy (CBT) with much-older wisdom practices.
-Originally developed to prevent relapse in people with recurrent depression, MBCT and its adaptations have been shown to not only reduce relapse of mood disorders, but also reduce current symptoms and /or protect from relapse in conditions such as PTSD, OCD, Panic, GAD, other anxiety, & related disorders (e.g., substance abuse).
-Broadly speaking, MBPs are of benefit for people with disorders marked by Neuroticism as described by Costa & McCrae, X and Barlow, X) and associated experiential avoidance (Hayes, X).
+Originally developed to prevent relapse in people with recurrent depression, MBCT and its adaptations have been shown to not only reduce relapse of mood disorders, but also reduce current symptoms and /or protect from relapse in conditions such as PTSD, OCD, Panic, GAD, other anxiety, & related disorders such as substance abuse (Hoffman et al., 2017; Garland et al., 2019; King et al., 2013; Molnar, 2014).
+Broadly speaking, MBPs are of benefit for people with disorders marked by Neuroticism as described by Barlow et al., (2021) and associated experiential avoidance (Hayes-Skelton et al., 2020).
 Through effective integration of scientific findings and theory about emotional processing and the cognitive, physical, and overt and covert behavioral elements of emotion, MBCT has been shown to be a trans-therapeutic intervention of benefit to those with a range of transdiagnostic disorders.
-This is in part through increasing metacognition (aka "decentering" , "deidentification", etc.) and changing how one relates habitually with unwanted internal experiences in mind and body.
-Moreover, the mindfulness skills developed in MBCT are foundational for the range of compassion-based interventions that also have transtherapeutic benefits for those with emotional disorders.
+This is in part through increasing metacognition (aka "decentering" , "deidentification", etc.) and changing how one relates habitually with unwanted internal experiences in mind and body (Davis et al., 2024; Moore, Lau et al., 2022).
+Moreover, the mindfulness skills developed in MBCT are foundational for the range of compassion-based interventions that also have transtherapeutic benefits for those with emotional disorders (Kirby et al., 2017).

-The path for competently and ethically teaching MBCT to those with emotional disorders includes, but is not limited to, participation in the traditional 8-session MBCT program in the role of participant-practitioner.
-The participant-practitioner model of competence development supports professionals in implementing MBCT with the population they already have expertise serving.
-It also offers the opportunity to observe experienced professionals modelling implementation of the MBCT curriculum elements with people exhibiting symptoms the trainee practitioner wants to develop skills for treating.
-Importantly, the model offers opportunities for receiving feedback from peers in role plays in a consultation setting to enhance competence through deliberate practice in a community of peers.
+The path for competently and ethically teaching MBCT to those with emotional disorders includes, but is not limited to, participation in the traditional 8-session MBCT program in the role of "participant-observer".
+The participant-observer model of competence development supports professionals in implementing MBCT with the population they already have expertise serving.
+It also offers the opportunity to observe experienced professionals modelling and "embodying" (Griffith & Crane, 2021) implementation of the MBCT curriculum elements with people exhibiting symptoms the trainee practitioner wants to develop skills for treating.

-Practitioners will develop foundational skills for implementing all elements of the MBCT curriculum in this training.
+Practitioners will be supported in developing beginner-level skills and practice a process that supports ongoing skill development applicable to implementing all elements of the MBCT curriculum.
+The focus in the professional only practice groups that occur Sunday 1/12/25 & 2/2/25 from 4:30 to 7:00 p.m.
+ET (21:30 to 24:00 UTC) will be on implementing brief key practices such as the "spine of the program", the 3SBS formal guided practice, so that clinicians can then offer MBCT practices & exercises to clients in individual psychotherapy sessions.
 Further, through developing the habit of formal and informal personal mindfulness practice in the role of participant they can enhance both intra- & inter-personal effectiveness in responding to challenges that arise in MBCT skill development and implementation with clients.
-For more about training pathway & becoming an MBCT teacher visit https://www.mbct.com/mbct-training-pathway/ or read article by MBCT co-developer Zindel Segal, Ph.D. at www.philabta.org/EBP about increasing access to high quality professional training Home - Access MBCT .
+For more about competence levels refer to the MBI-TAC in required readings below.
+For more about the training pathway & the developmental course of becoming an MBCT teacher visit https://www.mbct.com/mbct-training-pathway/ or read article by MBCT co-developer Zindel Segal, Ph.D. at www.philabta.org/EBP about increasing access to high quality professional training Home - Access MBCT .

 Required reading throughout MBCT training.